 (For students with Cortical Visual Impairment, a report from a neurologist diagnosing the student with CVI is also permissible.)

 Once the eye report is obtained, the Teacher of Students with Visual Impairments (TVI) will review the Eye Report.
 The TVI will note the acuity, visual field loss if any, the diagnosis and also the prognosis.
 If the student does not meet the eligibility criteria set forth by the state in which they are served for school based vision services, the referral will stop.
 Keep in mind the eye report is just one piece of the eligibility determination.
 Part of determining eligibility is whether the visual impairment is having a negative impact on the educational performance.

 If the student meets the eligibility criteria, the Parents/Caregivers must sign permission for a Teacher of Students with Visual Impairments to conduct a Functional Vision Evaluation and Learning Media Assessment.

 The Teacher of Students with Visual Impairments conducts the Functional Vision Evaluation and Learning Media Assessment.
 The FVE/LMA will identify how the student's vision loss is negatively impacting their education and identify what strategies or accommodations could reduce the negative impact.
 The Learning Media Assessment will determine the student's primary mode of learning.
 This will also determine if the student will need instruction in braille.
 This evaluation will also determine the need for vision services and identify the need for any additional vision specific evaluations.

 For infants, toddlers and preschoolers, the team will assess the developmental strengths and needs of the child (required) and the priorities, resources and needed supports for the family (optional).
 Services necessary to meet identified child and family needs are specified.
-Outcomes (goals) to be reached through participation in EI supports and services are also formulated.
+Outcomes (goals) to be reached through participation in Early Intervention supports and services are also formulated.